 - Do not use categories solely as keywords or to describe attributes of your business.

 - Do not use categories that pertain to other businesses that are nearby or related, such as a business physically contained within your business or an entity that contains your business.

 You should focus primarily on adding the most specific categories for your business.
 We'll do the rest behind the scenes.
-For instance, when you select a specific category like "Golf Resort", Google implicitly includes more general categories like "Resort Hotel", "Hotel" and "Golf Course".
+For instance, when you select a specific category like "Golf Resort", Google implicitly includes more general categories such as "Resort Hotel", "Hotel" and "Golf Course".
 Feel free to skip adding any category that seems redundant and add a more specific category that you selected.
 If you can't find a category for your business, then pick one that is more general.
 Google can also detect category information from your website and from mentions about your business throughout the web.

 - "Papa John’s" offers pizza takeaway and delivery but does not offer on-premises dining.
 It should use the category "Pizza Delivery" and additional category "Pizza Takeaway" (instead of the less specific "Delivery Restaurant" or "Takeaway Restaurant").

 - "Navy Federal Credit Union" should use the category "Federal Credit Union" (rather than the less specific "Bank").